oracle/weblogic-monitoring-exporter/README.md

 docker build . -t <image-name>
 ```

-This will build the project and create a docker image with the specified name.
+This will build the project and create a Docker image with the specified name.
 It is not necessary even
 to do the Maven build first, as that will happen as part of creating the image.
 When running behind a firewall,
 it is necessary to specify a value for the `MAVEN_OPTS` and `https_proxy` variables on the command line.
 For example: